t-hullis/P1-Scout-Website/README.md

 -It is colored to match the rest of the page.

--This color was chosen as it is a very outdoors color and it isassocciated with the  sort of adventuras things you will be gitting up to.
+-This color was chosen as it is a very outdoors color and it is assocciated with the  sort of adventurous things you will be getting up to.

--The nav and logo have a text color which is easy to read on the background for ease of use.
+-The nav and logo have a text color which is easy to read on the background, for ease of use.

 -Everything is clear and easy to use.

 <img width="1104" alt="Screenshot 2022-05-18 at 16 57 28" src="https://user-images.githubusercontent.com/104645024/169088138-e33a49e4-085a-41db-8187-7dc7b45ef31b.png">

 ### Welcome Page
--The Welcome Page gives a quick intorduction to scouts in the form of both text and a video.
+-The Welcome Page gives a quick introduction to scouts in the forms of both text and a video.

 -Both the text and video are on a large, central card.
 This is a theme that runs through the website.

 -The same color is used through-out.